John Black (martyr): Second assault of 1563

 On 19 May 1563, Archbishop Hamilton and many other priests were on trial in Edinburgh for taking confessions and ministering Mass.
 The Queen obtained their release, but Black is not named amongst their number.

 In 1565, two years after these events, Black is again on record in Scotland.
 At this point the Council of Trent had completed its sitting, and Black was appointed special preacher to the Queen at Holyroodhouse, the first such appointment in 7 years, and "in line with Tridentine decrees".
 Most pertinently regarding Black's character, the Council reaffirmed clerical celibacy and stood against concubinage, a state of life friars such as Black were already expected to be the best example of due to their itinerant vows of poverty.
 In the same year he was appointed Second Master of St Mary's College, St Andrews, and kept the position until murdered.

-Later murderous assaults
+1566 assaults and death

 Black was attacked on at least two occasions in 1566.

+January assault

 On 5 January he was seriously wounded in Edinburgh's Cowgate.
 He was stabbed in the back between his shoulders.
 Four craftsmen from Edinburgh were accused of attacking him; Andrew Armstrong, James Young, a cutler, William Johnston, a bower, Thomas Broune, a cordiner or shoemaker.
 William Johnston was found guilty because he had given Black's cloak to his colleague Richard, an arrow maker, the day after the assault.